Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

 Note that Monitor needs to receive at least one control message, before it can observe that endpoint stopped responding, and that `HeartbeatStopped` event is emitted only following the `HeartbeatStopped` event.

 In order to observe that, stop the `NServiceBusEndpoint` application and wait for up to 30 seconds.
-When a `HeartbeatStopped` event is received, the `EndpointsMonitor` prints a yellow text in its console window:
+When a `HeartbeatStopped` event is received, the `EndpointsMonitor` prints the following message in its console window:

 > `Heartbeat from NServiceBusEndpoint stopped.`

 Then restart the `NServiceBusEndpoint` application and wait for up to 30 seconds.
-When a `HeartbeatRestored` event is received, the `EndpointsMonitor` prints a green text in its console window:
+When a `HeartbeatRestored` event is received, the `EndpointsMonitor` prints the following message in its console window:

 > `Heartbeat from EndpointsMonitoring.NServiceBusEndpoint restored.`